QuaSi-Software/Documentation/docs/resie_fundamentals.md

 The simulation engine works on the concept of energy balances on the level of technical equipment units.
 While conservation of energy is expected to be observed in any simulation of physical processes, the simulation engine specifically does not consider other concepts often appearing in energy simulations such as full thermodynamics, static/dynamic fluid simulation or electric power flow.
 These limitations are shared by a number of simulation engines similar to Resie, as research and use of these tools has shown that these are necessary limitations to cut the scope of the simulation down to something that finishes calculations in a reasonable time scale.

 The geometry of buildings also does not play a role in the simulation and the full network of technical systems connected in a building (and across buildings) is reduced to a network of energy system units that each produce, transform, transport or consume energy.
-Given the typical task of finding a suitable selection of units to satisfy a demand of energy in a building, it is therefore the engine's task to work backwards to find solutions for dispatchable[^1] sources of energy, ensuring the energy balances are held for each unit along the way.
+Given the typical task of finding a suitable selection of units to satisfy a fixed demand of energy in a building, it is therefore the engine's task to work backwards to find solutions for bounded[^1] sources of energy, ensuring the energy balances are held for each unit along the way.

-[^1]: Dispatchable here refers to being flexible in regards to how much energy a unit produces or consumes, as opposed to units that represent a demand of energy that must be met or units that produce energy regardless of demand.
+[^1]: *Bounded* and *fixed* here refers to a classification in regards to how much energy a unit produces or consumes.
+Bounded sources and sinks have lower and upper limits, but are flexible in the amount they produce or consume.
+Fixed sources and sinks represent a precise demand of energy that must be met or units that produce a certain amount energy regardless of demand.

 To illustrate, let's look at a simple example.
 A heating demand, in the medium of hot water, must be met by a unit in the form of a gas boiler, which in turn requires an input of natural gas from a public grid.